All parents want the same two things for their children: a good education and a bright future.

 Garrawa woman Deandra and her children live in Borroloola, in the Northern Territory – one of the most disadvantaged and remote communities in Australia.

 Deandra first brought her son Leonardis, aged one at the time, to an Indi Kindi early childhood education session in 2013.
 Leonardis enjoyed looking at the books and learning to count.

-Led by local Aboriginal women and supported by UNICEF Australia, the Indi Kindi initiative aims to give children the best start to life by integrating education, health and wellbeing.
+Led by local First Nations women and supported by UNICEF Australia, the Indi Kindi initiative aims to give children the best start to life by integrating education, health and wellbeing.